 Just relax and breathe.
 A phrase that applies to both yoga and snowboarding!

 Morning Yoga class

-The Ashtanga in the morning warms the body and prepares it for the day ahead.
-The feedback from the group was that they really noticed the difference on the day off without yoga in the morning!
-The flexible body that the yoga cultivates also helps in softening those falls!
+The Ashtanga in the morning warms the body and prepares it for the day skiing ahead.
+Turns out, feedback from the group was that they really noticed the difference on the day off without yoga in the morning!
+Honestly, that flexible body that yoga cultivates also helps in softening those falls!

-Utthita Hasta Padangusthasana is the first balance that we find in the Primary Series, it has 14 vinyasa, so 14 breath synchronised movements, plus the holding of the pose once you get there means that you are balancing on one leg for a long time!
-It’s about the strength in the standing leg, the use of your Bandha (energy locks) to maintain your balance, the use of Dristi (a focal point) so you don’t wobble, and the length of your hamstrings, all this combined with keeping a smooth even breath results in a demanding pose that requires concentration (Dharana), the sixth limb of Ashtanga Yoga.
+Utthita Hasta Padangusthasana is the first balance that we find in the Primary Series.
+It has 14 vinyasas, so 14 breath synchronised movements.
+Plus, the holding of the pose, once you get there, means that you are balancing on one leg for a long time!
+It’s about the strength in the standing leg, the use of your Bandha (energy locks) to maintain your balance, the use of Drishti (a focal point).
+All in all, helping you not wobble!
+Furthermore, lengthening of your hamstrings combined with keeping a smooth even breath results in a demanding pose that requires concentration (Dharana).
+A great way to practice the sixth limb of Ashtanga Yoga and prepare for skiing!

 Evening Yoga class

-The combination of the mountain air, sunny days and a twice daily yoga practice was an invigorating week full of life…Om Shanti…Om peace.
+The combination of the mountain air, sunny days and twice-daily yoga practice was an invigorating week full of life…Om Shanti…Om peace.